 Chapter 1 is general provisions.
 In this section the old laws regarding trafficking are replaced, the law establishes equality and antidiscrimination regulations, and puts no national or international limitations on the crime.
 It also establishes special circumstances for minors, particularly where the "interés superior," or "greater good," needs be recognized and upheld, considering aspects such as age and maturity.
 The Patronato Nacional de la Infancia (National Board of Children; PANI), the child welfare agency of the state, is given authority over minor victims.
 It ends with a list of conventions, laws, agreements, and protocols, of which Costa Rica is an active member, that are to be upheld by this law.
 The Palermo Protocol is among them.

-The final paragraphs make clear the working definition of human trafficking and the crimes covered by this trafficking law, although it differs from the universal definition established by the United Nations.
+covered by this trafficking law, although it differs from the universal definition established by the United Nations.14